802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Anomaly Detection in AP Usage Data

-Due to the vanishingly small likelihood probabilities produced in long time-series, the logarithmic value is calculated.
-However, having built the HMM model for the normal scenario, the log-likelihood values of a single data point or a series of sequential data points is evaluated based on the above equation.
+In this approach the anomaly score (log-likelihood) is computed for each data point given the trained HMM model.
 The unexpected low log-likelihood values show the divergence from the normal model and are typically indicative of anomalies.

-Figure \ref{fig:1} demonstrates the log-likelihood series of an example anomaly generated via simulation.
-The anomalous case is related to heavy usage of wireless users of a selected AP.

-The potential root causes of low log-likelihood in terms of HMM characteristics are analyzed in our previous papers \cite{Ref24,AnisaJournal} .
+This method localizes the anomalous points or subsequences more precisely in the test sequence.